-A simple explanation for an algorithm is that it is a set of rules for a computer, but they've never really been known for simplicity.
+A simple answer to the question "what is an algorithm" is that it is a set of rules used by a computer to solve a problem.
 As technology has advanced, the algorithm has become more and more complex, powering software and many things around us.
 Today, they've become the complicated law that powers and controls seemingly everything in the IT world.

 It hasn't always been the case though; algorithms are a form of maths that has been around long before the internet and computers as specifications for performing calculations, data processing and automated reasoning.

 They are rules used to automate the treatment of a piece of data.
 If 'a' happens, then do 'b'.
 This is the logic that most systems run on, for example, if a user calms to be 18 they can access certain websites, if not, the website will be told to print "sorry, you must be 18 to enter".

 This basic example can be found in many more complicated and intricate guises around the world and in many of our most used services.

 When you type a search into Google, you're making use of Google's web ranking algorithm.
 This determines which articles should be displayed above others based on a range of factors, and is the core focus of search engine optimisation (SEO) marketing.

 The important thing to consider is that how certain algorithms work is usually a very well-kept secret, with few companies giving away how they were developed.
 Their running is hugely complex too, taking hundreds, if not thousands of different factors and pieces of information into account.

 Facebook, Twitter, LinkedIn and Instagram all use algorithms to decide which posts to show to who and probably the most recently popularised is Facebook's, which prioritises personal connections above branded content.
 It analyses what you interact with most and shows more of those to make sure you're only seeing the content you're interested in.